 - Your Files

 What this isTools is one of the sections of the global nav.
-The Tools section has three sub-sections: Reports, Your Files and Notes & Reminders.
+The Tools section has three sub-sections: Reports, My Files and My Files & Templates.

 What it looks like

 Where this isYou can access the Tools section from the global nav at the top of every page or from the Sitemap links at the bottom.